ElliotEriksson/End-Project/README.md

 Nor does it include potential extra weight of added carriages, luggage, passangers etc.
 The calculator is not live based and therefore cannot take potential traffic in to account.

+## Credits

+Sven Marnach (sven@marnach.net) on Stackoverflow for the loading function.

 ## Creator

 Elliot Eriksson (elliot@serait.se , github.com/ElliotEriksson/)